Diagnostic X-ray

 Learn More About Diagnostic X-ray

 Radiography involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
 X-rays, or radiation like light or radio waves, pass through most objects, including the body.
-Once it is carefully aimed at the part of the body being examined, an x-ray machine produces a small burst of radiation that passes through the body, recording an image digitally.
-Different parts of the body absorb the x-rays in varying degrees.
-Dense bone absorbs much of the radiation while soft tissue, such as muscle, fat and organs, allow more of the x-rays to pass through them.
-As a result, bones appear white on the x-ray, soft tissue shows up in shades of gray and air appears black.
+Once it is carefully aimed at the part of the body being examined, an X-ray machine produces a small burst of radiation that passes through the body, recording an image digitally.
+Different parts of the body absorb the X-rays in varying degrees.
+Dense bone absorbs much of the radiation while soft tissue, such as muscle, fat and organs, allow more of the X-rays to pass through them.
+As a result, bones appear white on the X-ray, soft tissue shows up in shades of gray, and air appears black.

-One of our board-certified Radiologists will interpret your exam and send a report to your physician within 5 business days.
-Contact your referring physician for any information pertaining to the findings.
+One of our board-certified radiologists will interpret your exam and send a report to your physician within 5 business days.
+You can also access your report as soon as it is finalized through the online patient portal.
+For any information about the findings, please contact your referring physician.

 X-rays are one of medicine’s most important diagnostic tools.